JuliaQUBO/ToQUBO.jl/docs/src/manual/3-results.md

 recorded by the compiler, and an `applied_penalties` section with the applied constraint, variable-encoding, and slack-variable penalty coefficients.
 `applied_penalties` is a convenience view of values also stored on the corresponding metadata records.
+Slack-variable penalty entries are keyed by the source constraint that generated the slack variable.
 This is enough to project a full QUBO state back to original variables.
 Exact auxiliary consistency checks and repair remain encoding-specific and are not guaranteed by this metadata contract.

 Full reformulation metadata is intentionally generated on request.
 Dense models can create one metadata record per source-to-target expansion term and per